Course DetailsEarly bird offer - save £10

 , and we were the first to offer a dedicated Situational Judgement Test online revision service

 .
 We have helped doctors succeed in SJT exams for GP entry in the UK and Australia, Public Health specialty training recruitment and Core Medical Training.
-Since 2012, we helped students from every UK medical school as well as several international graduates succeed in the Foundation SJT and enter Foundation training 2013, 2014, 2015 and 2016, with the majority getting one of their top choices.Course Programme
+Since 2012, we helped students from every UK medical school as well as several international graduates succeed in the Foundation SJT and enter Foundation training 2013-2017, with the majority getting one of their top choices.Course Programme

 10:00 Welcome and Introduction